-It is the first step in the Family Mediation process, it is a meeting with the mediator who will be working with you.
-At Children 1st Family Mediation, we always arrange to see both parents or other people involved in the dispute separately you won’t attend with your ex-partner.
+A MIAM is the first step in the Family Mediation process, it is a meeting with the mediator who will be working with you at Children 1st Family Mediation.

-A MIAM as it is often referred to is a Mediation Information and Assessment Meeting and is something that you will need to attend before you can consider making an application to family Court in relation to any family matters.
+It is often referred to a Mediation Information and Assessment Meeting and is something that you must attend, except in some rare cases, before you can consider making an application to family Court in relation to any family matters.

 What is the purpose?

 The aim of the MIAM meeting is to see whether your family situation is suitable for mediation.
-The Mediator will tell you more about family Mediation, explore the possibility of you both mediating and tell you about the other options that may be able to resolve the problem you are facing, including going to Court.
+The Mediator will task you questions to try to understand about the situation that you are in, what your looking to resolve and they will tell you more about how Family Mediation might work in your circumstance, explore the possibility of you both mediating and tell you about the other options that may be able to resolve the problem you are facing, including going to Court.

-Remember you must attend a MIAM – Family Law mediation if you are having problems any of the following:- child custody, separation and divorce before attending a MIAM meeting, save for exceptional circumstances.
+Remember you must attend a MIAM if you are having problems any of the following:- child arrangements sometimes called custody or contact, separation and divorce before attending court, save for exceptional circumstances.

 A MIAM is always best face to face, but we understand that this is not always possible, particularly with the overriding Covid considerations.
 With this is mind we are conducting most of our MIAM meetings online, typically by Zoom, although What’s app and Facetime are also available in some cases.
 There are still some options for face to face MIAMs where the need arises.